- Accidentally Correct Writing:

 - Cowboy BeBop at His Computer: Graham Stark describes X-Blades as Why You Don't Outsource Anime To America during his guest appearance, even though it's actually developed in Russia.

 - Funny Character, Boring Actor: In contrast to the witty, fast talking personality he has on the show, Croshaw is actually a socially awkward introvert.
 He even specifically requests that fans not approach him if they recognize him, as he is uncomfortable with interacting with his fans.

-- Marth Debuted in Smash Bros.: He never even heard of Marth before playing Brawl, and based on his other reviews, shouting "Fire Emblem" (or "Fire Emblem Akaneia", which is where Marth actually debuted) loud enough near him will cause his brain to explode.
+- Marth Debuted in "Smash Bros.": He never even heard of Marth before playing Brawl, and based on his other reviews, shouting "Fire Emblem" (or "Fire Emblem: Shadow Dragon", which is where Marth actually debuted) loud enough near him will cause his brain to explode.

 - Mutually Fictional: A semi-running gag is that our reality would be fictional in a Standard Fantasy Setting.
 He has orcs play a D&D campaign revolving around accounting in one episode.
 In another, an orc insists that everyone call him "Alan" after a night spent browsing an otherkin forum convinced him that he's "actually an accountant from Swindon."
 I guess that when fantastic adventuring is your day-job, "fantasy" means "doing something painfully mundane."